the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 - [Further RAM Guidance](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/team_strategy.md) on facilitating Why/How/What team conversations

 ### RAM Insights
-* Leading the conversation is fine!
-Providing a baseline structure helps focus minds and provide clarity.
-What you want is to provide the minimum infratstructure to allow people the space to express their minds.
+* Providing basic infrastructure for the conversation helps provide focus and provide clarity and can lead to a better conversation.
-* Our templates have been designed to focus massively on facilitation skills (reading the room, seeing patterns etc.).
-We feel this is an important approach as it allows open conversations to happen and things to emerge that otherwise might not in overly-structured environments.
+* By not overstructuring the conversation, you will also allow people the space to express their thoughts freely.
+We feel this is an important approach as it allows open conversations to happen and things to emerge that otherwise might not
-* These are just one of many templates you may find useful, and only reflect our learnings as a team.
-Please amend/correct as you see fit, and share learnings with us!
+* Strong facilitation skills are crucial, including reading the room and identifying patterns in the conversation.
+For more on how effective facilitation, check out:
+    * {ref}`Chairing Events <cl-chairing>`
+    * {ref}`Tools for Collaboration <cl-event-tools>`